rikuf2/basic-csharp/src/content/part1/part1-1.md

 }
 ```

-Notice, there is no empty space around the **\n**.
+<Note> There is no empty space around the **\n**.
 In a text, every character, even the empty ones, are part of the text.
-If you would put space around the line change, the first line would end with an empty character and the second one would start with one.
+If you would put space around the line change, the first line would end with an empty character and the second one would start with one.</Note>

 Sometimes the texts can be quite long, and reading them from a single line can become quite difficult.
 It is possible to do split the string into multiple pieces and then concatenate them together with the **+** operator.
 The example above could be